 An emerging hidden cost for owners in certain competitive markets is the growing trend known as “whiteboxing.”
 This practice removes all traces of the previous tenant from a second-generation office space.
 The owner then strips the space back to a raw, shell-like state with no interior walls, wall coverings, paint, or finished flooring.

-A whitebox renovation only would include a basic finished ceiling, concrete floor, basic heating, ventilation and air conditioning (HVAC), basic electrical and plumbing, and other features required by local building codes.
+A whitebox renovation includes a basic finished ceiling, concrete floor, basic heating, ventilation and air conditioning (HVAC), basic electrical and plumbing, and other features required by local building codes.

-The idea is to create a shell that allows the tenants to see themselves in the space.
+The idea is to create a shell that allows the tenants to imagine the space for themselves.
 Whiteboxing allows a commercial property owner to quickly incorporate a new client into their property but can cost an owner tens of thousands of dollars before a client even signs a lease.

 Remember that if you have to take on a whiteboxing project, it also may be a good time to examine and replace any HVAC, plumbing, mechanical, electrical or other building systems that may be nearing the end of their expected useful life, while the walls of the building are open.